AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/battery.md

 ### How much battery resource does AdGuard really consume?

-First, let us lay down a little bit of theory and links with necessary data.
+First, let us lay down a bit of theory and links with necessary data.

 1. Android derives traffic consumption judging on so-called Power Profile, which is given by every manufacturer: <https://source.android.com/devices/tech/power/values.html>